-If Baby sees you, he might want you to step in and help, but you can just explain that you think he is super smart and can solve his problem without you this time.
+If Baby sees you, they might want you to step in and help, but you can just explain that you think they are super smart and can solve their problem without you this time.

 If it’s clear after a few minutes that the situation isn’t going to resolve itself, you can step in with your years of adult wisdom.
 But uh, what’s that adult wisdom again?

 - Model behavior for Baby: Right, right.
 When you do intervene, make sure that you’re remaining calm.
 Speak slowly, try not to interrupt, and show Baby how to take turns speaking and explaining the situation.

 Don’t tolerate aggression: If there’s any physical fighting or signs of aggression, don’t hesitate to get involved.
 Separate everyone and explain that we never hit or hurt each other, no matter what.

 - Verbally summarize the fight: Once you have a good idea of what the fight is about, talk it through with the group.
 “Sarah had the block first, right?
 And you wanted to use it?
 And then what happened?
 Was there maybe another way you could have tried that?”

 - Come to a mutual solution: Brainstorm with Baby about ways they could solve their without fighting.
 “Do you think you could have played with it for two minutes and then given it back?
 Would that have made both of you feel happy?”

 - Praise good behavior: Reinforcing positive behavior is often a better option than punishing negative behavior.
 Praise Baby when they are sharing and playing well.